CETEST’s facilities include test benches for developing endurance and functional tests on gear boxes.

 Cetest: Gearboxes

-On the other hand, we also have other test benches for Back to Back load studies; the main purpose of this test is to validate the gearbox under nominal working conditions in terms of speed and torque.
+On the other hand, we also have other test benches for load studies; the main purpose of this test is to validate the gearbox under nominal working conditions in terms of speed and torque.
 This test usually involves simulating several speed-torque blocks:

 • Maximum starting torque.